We help individuals take part in everyday activities.

 Occupational Therapy for Children

-For information on Occupational Therapy services for children (0 – 8 years), which can assist to develop skills in the areas of self care, play and preschool/school, visit Paediatric Occupational Therapy.
+For information on Occupational Therapy services for children (0 – 8 years), which provides assessment and therapy services to develop skills in the areas of self care, play and preschool/school, visit Paediatric Occupational Therapy.

 Disclaimer: Although funding for these Allied Health services has been provided by the Australian Government, the material contained herein does not necessarily represent the views or policies of the Australian Government.